 - To provide trained crews and facilities to augment the Coast Guard and enhance safety and security of our ports, waterways, and coastal regions

 - To support Coast Guard operational, administrative, and logistical Requirements

 The Auxiliary has units in all 50 states, Puerto Rico, the Virgin Islands, American Samoa, and Guam.

 Under the direct authority of the U.S. Department of Homeland Security via the Commandant of the U.S. Coast Guard, the Auxiliary's internally operating levels are broken down into four organizational levels: Flotilla, Division, District and National.

 - National - The national staff officers are responsible, along with the Commandant, for the administration and policy-making for the entire Auxiliary.

 - District -The District provides administrative and supervisory support to Divisions, promotes policies of both the District Commander and National Committee.

 - Division - Flotillas in the same general geographic area are grouped into Divisions.
 The Division provides administrative, training and supervisory support to Flotillas and promotes District & National policy.

 - Flotilla - The Flotilla is the basic organizational unit of the Auxiliary and is comprised of at least 15 qualified members who carry out the day-to-day missions of "Team Coast Guard".
-Every Auxiliary members is part of a Flotilla.
+Every Auxiliary member is part of a Flotilla.

 When the Coast Guard "Reserve" was authorized by act of Congress on June 23,1939, the Coast Guard was given a legislative mandate to use civilian to promote safety on and over the high seas and the nation's navigable waters.